awsdocs/amazon-eks-user-guide/doc_source/cni-ipv6.md

 You select which IP family you want to use for your cluster when you create it\.
 You can't change the family after you create the cluster\.

 ## Considerations for using the `IPv6` family for your cluster<a name="ipv6-considerations"></a>
 + You must create a new cluster and specify that you want to use the `IPv6` family for that cluster\.
 You can't enable the `IPv6` family for a cluster that you updated from a previous version\.
-For instructions on how to create a new cluster, see [Creating an Amazon EKS cluster](create-cluster.md)\.
+For instructions on how to create a new cluster, see [Create an Amazon EKS cluster](create-cluster.md)\.
 + The version of the Amazon VPC CNI add\-on that you deploy to your cluster must be version `1.10.1` or later\.
 This version or later is deployed by default\.
 After you deploy the add\-on, you can't downgrade your Amazon VPC CNI add\-on to a version lower than `1.10.1` without first removing all nodes in all node groups in your cluster\.
 + Windows Pods and services aren't supported\.
 + If you use Amazon EC2 nodes, you must configure the Amazon VPC CNI add\-on with IP prefix delegation and `IPv6`\.
 If you choose the `IPv6` family when creating your cluster, the `1.10.1` version of the add\-on defaults to this configuration\.
 This is the case for both a self\-managed or Amazon EKS add\-on\.
 For more information about IP prefix delegation, see [Increase the amount of available IP addresses for your Amazon EC2 nodes](cni-increase-ip-addresses.md)\.